Netflix was the top grossing app in Q2, with mobile revenue up 233% since last year

 Beyond Netflix, a number of other subscription-based businesses hit the top revenue charts during the quarter, too.
 On the iOS App Store, Pandora clocked in at #3 pointing to some gains for its premium subscriptions; Spotify was #5; and YouTube, which offers subscriptions via YouTube Red, was #6.

 Across both the iOS App Store and Google Play combined, Pandora was #4, Spotify #7, YouTube was #10 and another streaming service, HBO NOW, also popped up in the #9 slot.
-The full report from Sensor Tower is here.
+The full report from Sensor Tower, which focused on non-game apps’ growth and revenue, is here.

 0